albe/node-event-storage/README.md

   - its API is fully based around Event Streams, so in order to commit a new event the full existing Event Stream needs to be retrieved first.
 This makes it unfit for client application scenarios that frequently restart the application.
   - it has backends for quite a few existing databases (TingoDB, NeDB, MongoDB, ...), but none of them are optimized for event storage needs
+  - the embeddable storage backends (TingoDB, NeDB) do not persist indexes and hence are very slow on initial load
   - it stores event publishing meta information in the events, so it does updates to event data
   - events are fixed onto one stream and it's not possible to create multiple streams that partially contain the same events.
 This makes creating projections hard and/or slow.